-A college investment yields significant rewards over a lifetime, and families should expect to pay for this investment over a period of years through savings, current income, and financing.
+A college investment yields significant rewards over a lifetime, and many families pay for this investment over a period of years through savings, current income, and financing.

-There are many quality options for financing the family contribution.
+There are many quality options for financing educational costs.
 These options have a variety of benefits and should be carefully considered, with families choosing the loan that best meets their needs.
-While there are alternative loans for students, we recommend parent options first.
-Have all federal student loans been fully exhausted?
-Review the annual student loan maximums.
+While there are alternative loans for students, we recommend parent financing options first.
+In addition, we strongly advise students to consider maximizing all federal student loans before considering alternative student loans.
+Review the federal annual student loan maximums.

 The Federal Parent PLUS Loan is a non-need-based, federally guaranteed education loan for families of all income levels.
 The PLUS Loan is processed and managed by Mount Holyoke College.
 Loans are “variable-fixed,” meaning borrowers would receive a new rate with each new loan, but then that rate would be fixed for the life of the loan.
 Detailed information is available using the link to the left.